binaryphile/binaryphile.github.io/_posts/2018-10-08-approach-bash-like-a-developer-part-31-getopt.md

 What it all boils down to is that gnu *getopt*, not *getopts*, is the best implementation of the three versions.
-It happens to share its name with the original *getopt*, which is the worst of the three, hence some confusion.
+It happens to share its name with the original *getopt*, which is the worst of the three, hence the confusion.

 You'll see the current version of *getopt* called *enhanced getopt*